-Magdalena Bialek who works for Booking.com in Barcelona also had a similar experience working from home for the past year.
+Magdalena Bialek who works for Booking.com in Barcelona also had a similar experience working from home for the past two years.

 “At the beginning, it was really hard, mostly due to missing working with colleagues and constant technical issues as we didn’t have a proper system in place.

 “Remote working wasn’t something my company did before.
 I really had to adjust to separating work and personal life as I was always in the same room,” Bialek explained.

 “Now I’ve adjusted, I’m really enjoying working from home as well as the time I’m saving by not travelling to and from work.
 It gives me extra time in the day to do things I like,” she added.

 Offices have been adapted over the years to create the best working conditions for employees and most homes have not been designed with this in mind.
 Many people in Spain, in particular, have cited lack of space and designated work areas to be one of the main issues they’ve faced.